treytMSFT/sql-docs/docs/linux/sql-server-linux-setup-full-text-search.md

 sudo yum update mssql-server-fts
 ```

-If you need an offline installation, locate the Full-text Search package download in the [Release notes](sql-server-linux-release-notes-2017.md).
+If you need an offline installation, locate the Full-text Search package download in the [Release notes for SQL Server 2022 on Linux](sql-server-linux-release-notes-2022.md).
 Then use the same offline installation steps described in the article [Install SQL Server](sql-server-linux-setup.md#offline).

 ## [SUSE Linux Enterprise Server](#tab/sles)